VenkateshBudamala/PhyST-HC/README.md

 DOC
 ```

-- Observed station columns must match the numbers used in `obs_to_reach_mapping`.
+- Observed station columns must match the numbers defined in `obs_to_reach_mapping`.
 - Missing values should be represented as **NaN or empty cells**.

 ---

 # 📦 Requirements

-The framework uses the following Python libraries:
+The framework requires the following Python libraries:

-- torch
-- torch-geometric
 - numpy
 - pandas
-- scikit-learn
-- hydroeval
 - geopandas
 - matplotlib
 - tqdm
+- torch
+- torch-geometric
+- scikit-learn
+- hydroeval
 - openpyxl

 Install them using: